 The point of our healing station is to open ourselves to the power of God’s Holy Spirit working within us through the process of prayer.
 It is God alone who heals.
 When we place ourselves in the role of praying for one another, we are opening ourselves to the healing presence of God in our lives.
 Healing of body, mind, or spirit comes to us from Jesus through the work of the Holy Spirit.

-If you need intercessory prayer at times other than the first or third Sunday, please speak with Fr.
-Jim or one of the Lay Healing Ministers directly.
+If you need intercessory prayer at times other than the first or third Sunday, please speak with the Rector or one of the Lay Healing Ministers directly.

 Lay Healing Ministers (LHM) are commissioned by the Rector and participate in the ministry prayer through laying on of hands.
 On the first Sunday of the month a member from the LHM Team is present during our service of Holy Eucharist to confidentially pray with and lay hands on those who wish to receive healing prayers.
 Anyone interested in becoming a Lay Healing Minister should contact the Rector to explore their call to this ministry.

 Lance & Linda Armstrong: firstname.lastname@example.org